Mattdatacol/Supervised-ML_showcase_ClimateWins/README.md

 ![confusion matrix of the testing data](Visualizations/cm_KNN_testing.png) The confusion matrix nuances the accuracy, showing that the tags for well performing weather stations like Valentia are not very well balanced (ratio of tags), having more false negatives.

 [**d.
 Decision Tree:**](Scripts/4_Decision_Tree.ipynb) This algorithm surprizingly had a 100% accuracy score once the model was checking the label for its weaether station metrics, and reach a conclusion in only three steps.
-Here is an example of the Decison tree from the Madrid:
+Here is an example of the Decison tree from Madrid:

 ![decision_tree_Madrid](Visualizations/Decision_trees/tree_MADRID.png)

 Since the metrics were consistent for all the wether stations, we can then summarize the model like this: